jfrancemone/Psychographic-Segmentation-and-Behavioral-Tipping-Points/README.md

 * **Design:** Between-Subjects Experimental Design (2 Studies).
 * **Participants:** N ≈ 900 (Recruited via standardized panels).
 * **Analysis:**
-    * **Multilevel Modeling:** To test the incremental predictive validity of psychographics over demographics and visualize the "fanning effect" where user segments diverge as content intensity increases.
+    * **Multilevel Modeling:** To test the incremental predictive validity of psychographics over demographics and visualize the fanning effect where user segments diverge as content intensity increases.
 * **Tools:**
     * **SPSS:** Used for primary data cleaning, descriptive statistics, and multilevel modeling.
     * **R:** Used to generate interaction plots to visualize the "fan effect" of user divergence.